 When to Call 911

-In an emergency, call 911 or your local emergency number immediately from any wired or wireless phone.
+In an emergency, dial 911 or your local emergency number immediately.

 An emergency is any situation that requires immediate assistance from the police, fire department or ambulance.
 Examples include:

 • A crime, especially if in progress

 • A car crash, especially if someone is injured

 • A medical emergency, especially symptoms that require immediate medical attention

 Important: If you're not sure whether the situation is a true emergency, officials recommend calling 911 and letting the call-taker determine whether you need emergency help.